CesiumGS/3d-tiles/specification/TileFormats/Batched3DModel/README.md

 Vertex positions may be defined relative-to-center for high-precision rendering, see [Precisions, Precisions](http://help.agi.com/AGIComponents/html/BlogPrecisionsPrecisions.htm).
 If defined, `RTC_CENTER` specifies the center position that all vertex positions are relative to after the coordinate system transform and glTF node hierarchy transforms have been applied.

-## File extension and MIME type
+## File extension and media type

-Batched 3D Model tiles use the `.b3dm` extension and `application/octet-stream` MIME type.
+Batched 3D Model tiles use the `.b3dm` extension and `application/octet-stream` media type.

 An explicit file extension is optional.
 Valid implementations may ignore it and identify a content's format by the `magic` field in its header.